OfekShochat/0xA2_chessengine/README.md

 ## current workings ##
 the problem I have now is to convert my hdh5 keras files to pb tensorflow files. if you know how to do this on tensorflow 2.3 let me know on issues!

+### special thanks ###
+thc chess library (I use the retro-sargon one https://github.com/billforsternz/retro-sargon) from Bill Forster. cppflow for the tensorflow backend (https://github.com/serizba/cppflow) from serizba and the discord of engine-programming and leela chess zero